Learn more about our mission...

 Our Mission Strategy

 We proclaim the gospel of Jesus Christ!
 We believe in the importance of personal evangelism.
-Outreach is an absolutely necessary means of a diligent gospel witness and cross-cultural evangelism in Christ alone.
+Outreach is a biblically necessary means of a diligent gospel witness and cross-cultural evangelism in Christ alone.

 We are church-planters!
 We seek to establish indigenous, autonomous, self-supporting, Christ-centered churches founded on and committed to Scripture alone as the course for fulfilling the Great Commission.

 We are disciple-makers!
 Intentional theologically-rich discipleship with an emphasis on practical ministry training is our primary method to prepare national leadership and nurture baptized members of body Christ to biblical maturity by grace alone.

 Our Mission Field